hsy110405/credible-clients/README.md

 ## Write-up

+### Summary

+According to the paper ("The comparisons of data mining techniques for the predictive accuracy of probability of default of credit card clients", I-Cheng Yeh, Che-hui Lien) which analyzed the same data, the research shows that the forecasting model produced by artificial neural network has the highest coefficient of determination.
+Thus, I used neural network model using Keras to predict the given data.
+In addition, I used Gradient Boosting framework using XGBoost which is a scalable tree boosting system and it is faster than Scikit-learn GradienBoostingClassifier.
+The result shows that XGBoost method estimates the real probability of default sliglty better than Keras.

+### Result

+1.Neural Network Model using Keras

+- Accuracy: 81.947%, Precision: 67.127%, Recall: 32.883%

+2.Gradient Boosting framework using XGBoost

+- Accuracy: 82.013%, Precision: 66.088%, Recall: 35.095%

+###Sources

+1.The comparisons of data mining techniques for the predictive accuracy of probability of default of credit card clients, https://bradzzz.gitbooks.io/ga-dsi-seattle/content/dsi/dsi_05_classification_databases/2.1-lesson/assets/datasets/DefaultCreditCardClients_yeh_2009.pdf

+2.Build your First Deep Learning Neural Network Model using Keras in Python, https://medium.com/@pushkarmandot/build-your-first-deep-learning-neural-network-model-using-keras-in-python-a90b5864116d

 Give a brief summary of the approach you took, and why!
 Include your model's accuracy/precision/recall scores as well!